ODUNPAZARI DISTRICT, THE CENTER OF TOURISM IN ESKISEHIR

 Odunpazarı, whose name is mentioned with great praise in Evliya Çelebi's travel book, continues to protect 5 of the streets mentioned in the travel book with the same name.
 Odunpazarı, which fascinates people with its unique historical houses and its mystery, invites you to a visual and cultural feast.
 Between their white walls some of the houses, lined on both sides of the narrow streets, appear as if they sprung from an oil painting with brown frames.
-Historical Odunpazarı Houses, Contemporary Glass Art Museum, Yılmaz Buyukersen Wax Sculpture Museum, Odunpazarı Modern Museum (OMM), Tayfun Talipoğlu Daktilo Müzesi (Tayfun Talipoğlu Typewriter Museum), Lületaşı Müzesi (Meerschaum Museum), Gallery of Wood Works which is located in the Historical Kursunlu Complex, Porsuk River, Selale Park, Kent Park, Sazova Bilim Sanat ve Kültür Parkı (Sazova Science, Art and Culture Park), Firig Vadisi (Firig Valley) are some of the places you shouldn't return from Eskisehir without visiting.
+Historical Odunpazarı Houses, Contemporary Glass Art Museum, Yılmaz Buyukersen Wax Sculpture Museum, Odunpazarı Modern Museum (OMM), Tayfun Talipoğlu Daktilo Müzesi (Tayfun Talipoğlu Typewriter Museum), Lületaşı Müzesi (Meerschaum Museum), Gallery of Wood Works which is located in the Historical Kursunlu Complex, Porsuk River, Selale Park, Kent Park, Sazova Bilim Sanat ve Kültür Parkı (Sazova Science, Art and Culture Park), Firig Vadisi (Firig Valley) are some of the places you should visit in Eskisehir.
 Eskisehir is at the top list of must-visit cities in Turkey.
-Especially in the Odunpazarı Region, museums, parks and historical textures have become popular with local and foreign tourists.
+Specifically in Odunpazarı district, museums, parks and historical textures have become popular with local and foreign tourists.

 The houses reflect the traditional texture of the Anatolian-Turkish city.
 Along the narrow streets, the adjacent 1,2 and 3 story houses mostly open to the street.
 While the lower floors of the houses were used as pantry, storage, woodshed, warehouse, the facades were either left plain or enliven with small windows.
 When we look at the upper floors, the facades are integrated with the projections in order to provide connection with the street and these places were used as living spaces.
 Projections were shaped according to the structure of the street and the shape of the land, to create a large living space on the upper floors, to emphasize the head room on the exterior, and to enable the house to communicate with the street and the outside world.